 It also means the client deals with one adviser per issue as opposed to different advisers each time they visit an advice clinic for their issue.
 This reduces the risk of information falling through the gaps and the frustration clients often feel at having to explain their case again with every new adviser.

-The pilot phase of The Jeanie Project will culminate in Spring 2019.
+The pilot phase of The Jeanie Project will culminate in Summer 2019.
 If The Jeanie Project is as successful as we believe it will be, then we can radically change access to legal advice and support in this country through simple-to-use technology.

 We are hugely excited at this prospect and we look forward to welcoming community groups, local advice organisations and pro bono legal advisers to help us in transforming access to justice!